dmiloloza/hello-world/README.md

 Write a bit about yourself :)

-It's time for tutorials, what do you think Trt?
+It's time for tutorials, what do you think Trt? @Marko Tarnaj